mdelotavo/SESHealth/README.md

 The application will now start up and can be used.

 ## Developing for this Application
-Requires the completion of the steps from `Setting up the Application Locally`.
+Requires the completion of the steps from [Setting up the Application Locally](#setting-up-the-application-locally).

 During the development of this application, you should follow [Git Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) as the branching strategy and developing features.